Exploring The Village at Mammoth in Winter

 There are few things sweeter than choosing a scoop or two of ice cream from the large selection of flavors at Hugs Ice Cream.
 Or create your own cookie ice cream sandwich—a Hugs Ice Cream signature dessert.

 Apples dipped in caramel or chocolate and then smothered in candy are a specialty at the Rocky Mountain Chocolate Factory.
 Or, treat yourself to chocolate truffles and other sweet treats.

 In addition to serving breakfast, lunch and dinner, Side Door Cafe and Wine Bar offers coffee and espresso, an extensive selection of wines by the glass.

-Craving a caffeine fix from a familiar brand?
-Starbucks in The Village at Mammoth is a great spot to cozy up with your favorite hot drink on a cold day.
+Craving a caffeine fix?
+Vida Coffee in The Village at Mammoth is a great spot to cozy up with your favorite hot drink on a cold day.

 Nightlife in The Village at Mammoth

 Lakanuki Bar & Cafe is one of Mammoth Lakes’ most popular spot for drinks and dancing.
 From après ski until closing time, the tiki bar has a laid back island vibe at 8,000 feet in the mountains.
 Local DJs spin music on the weekends and bands play on the stage for special events.

 53 Kitchen & Cocktails